 defaultScale: 1

-# Host is the ingress hostname for the platform
+# Ingress hostname for the platform

-# TLSSecretName for TLS certificate
+# TLS certificate secret

-tlsSecretName: pw-tls-secret
+tlsSecretName: <tls-secret-name>

 # Database configuration